Meet us at E-commerce Warsaw Expo, 25th of October 2024

 For instance, if the customer searches for “trendy biker shorts,” you can show other related clothes that go well with them: white and black t-shirts, tote bags, socks, and sneakers.

 This strategy alone can drastically increase an average order value, bringing more revenue per user.
+Effective implementation requires robust analytical tools and technological support to identify and exploit these opportunities effectively."
+[2].

 2. Use facets to refine search results.